ucsdCSE110wi16/CSE110M260T16/userStories.md

-1. Create, view and assign tasks to members of the task list
+1. Create, view and assign tasks to members of the task list As a roomate
+ I want to be able to create and assign tasks (e.g. chores) to myself and my roommates So that responsibilities and obligations are clearly defined and carried out
  - Priority: 10
  - Time: 10 days

 2. Logging In and creating task lists
+ As a customer
+ I want to be able to create a self entitity in the task app So that I can manage my own task lists that I'm a part of and manage my own tasks within those task lists
  - Priority: 10
  - Time: 10 days